oceanprotocol/docs/discover/faq.md

 <summary>The datatoken price may change throughout the week.
 What price is taken in the DCV calculation?</summary>

 The price is taken at the same time as each consume.
-E.g. if a data asset has three consumes, where price was 1 OCEAN when the first consume happened, and the price was 10 OCEAN when the other consumes happened, then the total DCV for the asset is 1 + 10 + 10 = 21.
+E.g. if a data asset has three consumes, where the price was 1 OCEAN when the first consume happened, and the price was 10 OCEAN when the other consumes happened, then the total DCV for the asset is 1 + 10 + 10 = 21.

 </details>